tnguyen2022/JavaSpreadsheet/code/resources/README.txt

 - Button Listener			Waits for a button to be pressed and performs desired actions in the view

-- Controller 				Allows user to update model and view by allowing for cells to be edited and txt 					files to be loaded and saved
+- Controller 				Allows user to update/edit model and view by allowing for cells to be edited and txt 					files to be loaded and saved

 - KeyboardListener			Waits for key press to occur and performs desired action in the view